awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-it-works-input.md

 + A Kinesis data stream
 + A Kinesis Data Firehose delivery stream

+**Note**
+If the Kinesis data stream is encrypted, Kinesis Data Analytics accesses the data in the encrypted stream seamlessly with no further configuration needed\.
+Kinesis Data Analytics does not store unencrypted data read from Kinesis Data Streams\.
+For more information, see [What Is Server\-Side Encryption For Kinesis Data Streams?](https://docs.aws.amazon.com/streams/latest/dev/what-is-sse.html)\.

 Kinesis Data Analytics continuously polls the streaming source for new data and ingests it in in\-application streams according to the input configuration\.
 Your application code can query the in\-application stream\.
 As part of input configuration you provide the following:
 + **Streaming source** – You provide the Amazon Resource Name \(ARN\) of the stream and an IAM role that Kinesis Data Analytics can assume to access the stream on your behalf\.
 + **In\-application stream name prefix** – When you start the application, Kinesis Data Analytics creates the specified in\-application stream\.
 In your application code, you access the in\-application stream using this name\.